Connect with us

 • MDE notified school districts on Aug.
 15 about irregularities in their districts and gave them 15 days to independently investigate.

 • District leaders in Canton and Jackson found evidence of administrators and teachers helping students cheat and took disciplinary action.
-MDE may pursue additional disciplinary actions, suspension or revocation of teaching licenses.
+MDE may pursue additional disciplinary actions, including suspension or revocation of teaching licenses.

 • District leaders in Greenville, Hollandale and Wilkinson did not identify any individuals who helped students cheat.
 MDE is now conducting its own investigation in these districts given the evidence of fraudulent tests.